SushmaMurthy/mail-sender-client/README.md

 npm run build
 # Builds the static content as a bundle, ready for web hosting
 ```

+## Deployment
+To deploy this application on web, There are many ways but chose to deploy statically to AWS S3 as it is quick and cost effective.

+###Steps:
+* `Create AWS account or Sign into AWS console.`
+* `Navigate to S3 service and create new bucket.`
+* `Within the Properties tab of new bucket, open the Static Website Hosting tab, and select Enable website hosting.
+Fill in index.html for both the Index and Error Documents.`
+* `Edit the bucket policy and grant permission to S3:GetObjects.`
+* `Add the contents of your build directory (created as part of npm run build command in local) to this bucket`
+* `Voila!
+App is hosted on Web now, Endpoint will be available in Static Website Hosting tab.`

 ## Future Enhancements & Notes
 * Implement User login/logout and handle sessions.